Leading Causes of Death By Age in the U.S. [2022 Update]

 - Maternal pregnancy complications

-Common types of birth defects include heart defects, cleft lip, and palate, neural tube defects (e.g., spina bifida) – these diseases affect about one of every 33 babies born in the U.S.
+Common birth defects include heart defects, cleft lip and palate, and neural tube defects (e.g., spina bifida).
+These diseases affect about one of every 33 babies born in the U.S.

 Low birth weight can affect babies born at full term but weighed less than five pounds, eight ounces.
 Low birth weight results from poor nutrition and prenatal care, accounting for 11% of total infant deaths in the U.S.